dynamsoft-docs/barcode-reader-docs/parameters/reference/image-preprocessing-modes.md

 | *int* | [1, 9] | 5 | IPM_GRAY_EQUALIZE |

 **Performance Adaptability**
-A larger value may cause adverse effect on Speed and Completeness on images with a high level of contrast.
+A larger value may cause adverse effect on Speed and Read Rate on images with a high level of contrast.

 ### SmoothBlockSizeX
 Sets the horizontal block size for the smoothing process.